 Rod Length and Fishing Environments

-Where you fish plays a big role in determining the best rod length for bass fishing:
+Where you fish plays a big role in determining the best rod length for bass fishing.
+Factors such as casting limitations and length of casts.

 - Shore Fishing: Longer rods (7′-7’6″) help you cast farther and cover more water.